Susheel1129/Real_Time_Object_Detection_Tracking/README.md

 # Real-Time Object Detection & Tracking

 This project implements a **real-time object detection and tracking system** using **YOLOv8**.
-The model is fine-tuned on a custom dataset with four classes — *person, bottle, cell phone,* and *spoon* — achieving **over 75% detection accuracy** on the validation set.
+The model is fine-tuned on a custom dataset with four classes — *person, bottle, cell phone, spoon, clocks etc.* — achieving **over 75% detection accuracy** on the validation set.

 ---